-One of the main strategies for malaria control programme in Myanmar is information, education and communication (IEC).
+One of the main strategies for malaria control programme in Myanmar is Information, Education and Communication (IEC).
 It aims to educate and raise awareness of the target population for the malaria prevention and control.
-Advocacy is also an important part of the IEC to mobilize support for malaria prevention and control programme.
+Advocacy is also an important part of the BCC to mobilize support for malaria prevention and control programme.

-WHO, UNICEF and JICA support the NMCP in malaria control in all aspects, including IEC issues.
+WHO, UNICEF and JICA support the NMCP in all aspects of malaria control, including IEC issues.
 There are various IEC materials, for example posters, pamphlets and television spots.
-Some of them were produced in six main languages, including Shan and Karen.
-WHO worked with NMCP to develop IEC strategy and tools for the Shan in Eastern Shan State.
+Some of them were produced in six main languages, including Shan and Kayin.
+WHO worked with NMCP to develop IEC strategy and tools for the Shan (in Eastern Shan State).
 UNICEF assisted NMCP and PSI to develop a communication programme focusing behaviour change in malaria prevention through mobile video unit and conduct BCC sessions at community level.
-JICA developed an IEC plan for the Ko Kang ethnic groups in Northern Shan State and selected population in Bago Region.
+JICA developed an IEC plan for the Ko Kant ethnic groups in Northern Shan State and selected population in Bago Region.
 There are also several national NGOs that can play important roles in malaria control and prevention.

-In 2007, WHO, in collaboration with VBDC and in consultation with agencies working in malaria control, developed a "Communication and Social Mobilization for Malaria Prevention and Control in Myanmar" (Annex 5) It serves as the framework for BCC activities since then.
+In 2007, WHO, in collaboration with VBDC and in consultation with agencies working in malaria control, developed a "Communication and Social Mobilization for Malaria Prevention and Control in Myanmar" (Annex 5).
+It serves as the framework for BCC activities since then.
 Moreover, WHO hired BCC consultants (national and international) to support partners in BCC training and in designing their BCC strategy and materials.